Easter Island Pair of Rapa

 The large ao were reserved for dignitaries.
 Shorter and thinner, rapa were used in pairs by virtuoso dancers who twirled them, one in each hand.
 They have no equivalent in other tribal cultures.
 The largest rapa are 1.20 m long.

-The rapa is a thin cylinder used as a handle with a flat blade at each end.
+The rapa form a homogeneous crowd, matching a single anthropomorphic model but with varying heights.
+It is a thin cylinder used as a handle with a flat blade at each end.
 The upper part has the outline of a head with protuberances for the ear ornaments.
-The facial features drawn identically on both sides consist only of the geometrically perfect double arch of nose and eyebrows.
-The pear shaped lower part is the abdomen.
-It is extended by a phallus.
-Limbs are absent.

 Record mondial pour une œuvre île de Pâques.
 Paire de rapa, 3.876.700 € chez @SothebysFr Comme nous l'écrivions Paris est définitivement capitale des Arts premiers.
 Démonstration en quelques chefs-d'œuvre ce mardi soir 12 décembre. https://t.co/gCY7iV9hbS pic.twitter.com/7wbQosAsXu— lecurieuxdesarts (@PresseKraemer) December 12, 2017